A Data Management & Data Analytics Degree Program that will Prepare you for a Fulfilling Career

 B.S.
 Data Management and Data Analytics

 Drive Decisions and Lead Teams with an Online Data Analytics Degree Program that Prepares You for Your Future

-Nearly every transaction, whether it's social, commercial, medical, or academic, requires the expert management and in-depth analysis of big data.
-And with the continuing, exponential growth of data, the corresponding need for data managers and data analysts is also on the rise.
-Earning a degree and top industry certifications in data analytics will give you crucial skills and training to be ready for this exciting and lucrative career.
-You'll be able to help drive decisions and act as a linchpin for your organization with your skills and experience.
+Nearly every transaction, whether it's social, commercial, medical, or academic, requires expert management and in-depth analysis of data.
+Earning a degree and top industry certifications in data analytics will give you the necessary skills and training to be ready for this exciting and lucrative career.

-Our economy runs on data, and the amount of data we use is growing at an unprecedented rate.
-Every industry from advertising to zoology is going digital, and the big organizations need experts who can manage their big data.
-When you have completed your data management and analytics degree online, you will find that your skills as a data analyst are in high demand.
-The knowledge, techniques, and certifications you’ll earn as you complete your degree will provide you with all the tools necessary for a for a successful career in big data.
+Every industry from government to entertainment is going digital, and big organizations need experts who can manage the tremendous amount of data they gather.
+When you’ve completed your data management and analytics degree online, you’ll find that your skills and certifications as a data analyst are in high demand.
+Your degree from WGU will provide you with all the tools necessary for a successful career.